 There are many Galant trims from this generation, including the DE, ES, LS, GTS, SE, Sport V6 and Ralliart (although by 2010, the model choices had been reduced to two: ES and SE).
 The DE and ES trims were both initially powered by a 2.4-liter four-cylinder engine which produced 160 horsepower.

 The LS and GTS models were equipped with a 3.8-liter V6 engine that pumped out 230 horsepower.
 And all Galant V6 models also come with a manual shift mode and ABS.

 The GTS was initially the sportier trim of this generation.
 It came with a sport-tuned suspension, a special grille, a rear spoiler, leather interior and a sunroof.
 It also sported 17-inch alloy wheels while the rest of the Galants featured standard 16-inch steel wheels.

-Over recent years, there's been a number of changes to the Galant that used model shoppers should be aware of:
+Over the years, there's been a number of changes that used shoppers should be aware of:

 In 2005, all Galants added standard front-side airbags.

 In 2007, Mitsubishi redesigned the Galant's exterior, both front and rear.
 2007 also marked the launch of the sport-oriented Ralliart trim.
 The Ralliart featured a more robust 258-horsepower V6 engine coupled with a 5-speed "Sportronic" automatic.
 This Ralliart also came standard with traction control.